NuLink-network/nulink-sdk/docs/README.md

   assert(dataIndex2s.length >= 0 && dataIndex2s.length > 0)
   //finish
 ```

+### <a id="AliceMore">Alice obtain the on-chain policy information published by herself</a>
-10.Also, Whenever Alice approves a file request, an on-chain policy is created.
+Also, Whenever Alice approves a file request, an on-chain policy is created.
 Alice can also obtain the on-chain policy information published by herself

 ```javascript

 // Whenever Alice approves a file request, an on-chain policy is created